What can I spend FSA dollars on?

 If your plan doesn’t issue flex spending or debit cards, you can submit claims to your FSA provider (through your employer) for reimbursement.
 You’ll need to provide detailed, itemized receipts for any services, products and prescriptions, along with proof that you’re not submitting a claim for any costs already covered by your insurance plan.

-Some plans may also make direct payments to healthcare providers.
+Some plans may make direct payments to healthcare providers.

 For certain expenses to be covered, you may need to obtain a doctor’s prescription or submit a letter from your eye doctor verifying the item is necessary for the diagnosis, prevention or treatment of a disease or condition.